 The Student Employment Office works with currently enrolled degree students to assist them with employment, either through the Federal Work-Study program or on-campus non work-study.

 We are open from 9am until 5pm, Monday through Friday.

 How to Find a Job

 Thank you for inquiring about finding a job on campus.

 Federal Work-Study is awarded to students who complete the FAFSA by the March 1st priority deadline and also have the financial need.
 If you are eligible for federal work-study it will be part of your financial aid package.
 You can find this by checking your COIN account under Financial Aid Award.
 If you have not been awarded Federal Work-Study, you are still eligible for a non-work-study job.

-As there are more students looking for jobs than jobs, it is highly recommended that you try to line up a job before you arrive at school.
-Many departments begin posting their jobs during the summer and hire students during the summer and first few weeks of school.
+There are more students looking for jobs than than there are jobs, so we recommend that you apply for all jobs you feel you are qualified for.
+Many departments begin posting their jobs during the summer and hire students during the summer and the first few weeks of school.
 Please check the job search often as new positions will be added all summer.
 You can also contact any department that you wish to work for directly to inquire if they are hiring students.

-The first thing you should do when you come to campus is come to the Financial Aid Office to pick up a Hiring Form, W-4 & I-9.
+First, be sure to pick up a Hiring Form and W-4 & I-9 forms from the Financial Aid Office.
 You will complete and sign the student section of the hiring form.
 When you find a job, your supervisor will then complete the department section.
-You will then submit to Student Employment the completed Hiring Form, W-4, I-9 along with required IDs.
-We will then process your paperwork, payroll will notify your supervisor when you can begin working.
+You will then submit to Student Employment the completed Hiring Form, W-4, and I-9 along with required IDs.
+We will then process your paperwork, and the Payroll Office will notify your supervisor when you can begin working.

-Should you not locate a job prior to school beginning, the Career Development Center sponsors a Work, Serve & Intern Fair that will be held Wednesday, September 3, 2014, 1-4 p.m. at the Woodland Commons Center.
+If you do not locate a job prior to the beginning of the school year, the Career Development Center sponsors a Work, Serve & Intern Fair early in September.